 Don't restrict sunscreen to your facepaultarasenko/ShutterstockSunscreen is for any part of your body that's exposed to the sun, not just your face.
 Don't forget the back of your neck, the top of your ears if you wear your hair up, and the backs of your hands.
 "It's especially important to use sunscreen if you're using a retinoid or vitamin C product which can make your skin more sun sensitive," says Wu.
 Board-certified dermatologist Cheryl Karcher, MD, applies sunscreen to her hards and arms in summer, which she doesn't always do in winter.
 "If I'm wearing a skirt or shorts, I apply sunscreen to my legs as well," she says.
 "I prefer the thinner chemical sunscreens for daily use as the zinc and titanium oxide sunscreens tend to be a little thick.
 One of my personal favorites is Elta MD Clear SPF 46."

 Go for multi-purpose skin protectionPressmaster/ShutterstockIf you don't want to wear heavy makeup in summer—make sure you know how to make summer makeup last in the heat—but still want enough cover, the best skin-care products are multifunctional, like Alastin HydraTint Pro Mineral Broad Spectrum Sunscreen SPF 36.
 "It's an all-in-one product that combines sunscreen, environmental protection, moisturizer and foundation in a beautiful formulation and convenient pump," says Maryland dermatologist Roberta F. Palestine, MD.
 "It goes on easily, feels lightweight, looks great, and is easy to remove."
-Dermatologist Anna Avaliani, MD, recommends SkinCeuticals Physical Fusion Tinted SPF 50.
+Anna Avaliani, MD, a cosmetic and laser skin care expert, recommends SkinCeuticals Physical Fusion Tinted SPF 50.
 "It's lightweight, blends easily, does not turn my skin yellow and, because it's tinted, I don't feel the need to use much make up at all," she says. .

 Go light on moisturizerGracePhotos/ShutterstockIf you've been slapping the moisturizer on all winter, it might be time to ease off.
 "Water has a tendency to evaporate from the skin into the environment, especially in dry cold air.
 For this reason, skin requires more help during the cold winter months," explains founder of FryFace Fayne L. Frey, MD, FAAD.
 "In general, moisturizers that are thicker, ointment based, provide a better barrier to water loss than thin lotions and creams.
 Therefore, the skin benefits from thicker, greasier ointments during the winter months, and more frequent application of moisturizers as well.
 During summer months, when the air is warm and humid, there is less of a tendency for water to evaporate and less moisturization is required.
 As a matter of fact, when ambient humidity is high enough, the skin can actually pull water out of the environment."
 Tanzi agrees that lighter moisturizers are best for summer skin care since the skin produces more of its own natural oils.
 Try Dr. Jart+ Water Drop Hydrating Moisturizer.